 They were initially classified as a type of butterflyfish.
 Fossils of extinct similar species have been found and the species now has its own family and moorish idols are the only surviving member of the Zanclidae family.

 The body of moorish idols is circular in shape and very narrow in width.
 The dorsal spines are elongated backwards into a filament which grows longer as the fish ages and trails behind it as it swims.
 It has a protruding tube like nose which puckers up at the end.
 The mouth has a yellow saddle across the top and bristle shaped teeth.
 The base color of the body is white with alternating bands of black and pale yellow bars.
 The eyes are set high up away from the mouth and on adults there are bumps above the eye.

 Moorish idols are a common sight on the reefs in Tanzania and are often seen in shoals of three or four fish.
-Similar to the butterflyfish, they also form pairs for life and are on occasion seen on their own.
+At times of the year, normally during summer large shoals are often seen.
 They feed during the day and at night they adopt a drab coloration at night presumably for camouflage purposes.
 They are nervous of divers and always keep their distance.
 They happily swim sideways under overhangs or go into a hole sideways if they feel threatened.

 Their long nose and mouth with bristle like teeth is adapted to picking algae, coral polyps, tunicates, sponges and benthic invertebrates off the rocks and out of crevices.

 Moorish idols spawn and release eggs into the water table.
 The eggs then hatch and enter a larval stage which lasts for several months and probably accounts for their wide distribution.
 They have not been bred in captivity.

 Moorish idols are extremely difficult fish to keep in an aquarium.
 They are finicky eaters and they stress easily.
 They are also not reef safe and great care has to be taken with their tank mates particularly so that there is no competition for their food source.
 Their personalities will also vary greatly.